Margaret Bryan (philosopher): Publications

-Her published works are dated 1797 to 1815.
+Bryan's published works are dated 1797 to 1815.

-In 1797 she published in quarto, by subscription, a Compendious System of Astronomy, with a portrait of herself and two daughters as a frontispiece, the whole engraved by William Nutter from a miniature by Samuel Shelley.
+In 1797 Bryan published in quarto, by subscription, a Compendious System of Astronomy, with a portrait of herself and two daughters as a frontispiece, the whole engraved by William Nutter from a miniature by Samuel Shelley.
 She dedicated her book to her pupils.
 The lectures of which the book consisted had been praised by Charles Hutton, then at Royal Military Academy, Woolwich.
 An octavo edition of the work was issued later.
 The Critical Review printed her reply to what she saw as a damaging article in that journal.

 In 1806 Bryan published, also by subscription, and in quarto, Lectures on Natural Philosophy (thirteen lectures on hydrostatics, optics, pneumatics, and acoustics), with a portrait of the author, engraved by Heath, after a painting by T. Kearsley; and there is a notice in it that "Mrs. Bryan educates young ladies at Blackheath."
-In 1815 Bryan produced an Astronomical and Geographical Class Book for Schools, a thin octavo.
+In 1815 Bryan produced an Astronomical and Geographical Class Book for Schools for the Use of Schools and Private Families, a thin octavo.
 The lectures had been previously available only to noblemen, educators, and booksellers.
 The text was supplemented with diagrams as well as portions for exercises.
-She described the mechanics of the air rifle, the hot air balloon, the diving bell, as well as Newton, Galileo, and Benjamin Franklin, including the latter's experiments with lightning.
+She described the mechanics of the air rifle, the hot air balloon, the diving bell, as well as works of Isaac Newton, Galileo, and Benjamin Franklin, including the latter's experiments with lightning.

 Conversations on Chemistry, published anonymously in 1806, is also ascribed to her by Watt and in the Biographical Dictionary of Living Authors (1816), but is in fact a book by Jane Marcet.